-Some commentators argue that international investors should avoid the country altogether for reasons ranging from accusations of human rights violations to policy risks arising out of government autocracy.
+Some argue that international investors should avoid the country altogether for reasons ranging from accusations of human rights violations to risks arising out of government autocracy.

-Others point to China’s unique economic and political model as a sustainable form of governance able to circumvent the sort of policy paralysis that holds some Western decision-makers hostage.
+Others point to China’s unique economic and political model as a sustainable form of governance able to circumvent the sort of policy paralysis holding some Western decision-makers hostage.

 Vast swathes of China’s population have entered the middle class and are consuming a rising range of products and services.
 From my frequent pre-pandemic trips to the country and discussions with our local teams, I can attest that Chinese people in general appreciate the rising living standards that policy reforms have delivered.
 That’s not to say every policy decision is popular, or that economic and social change does not come with upheaval.

-Inevitably, the breakneck speed of China’s development has added complexity to its economic relationship with the world, as well as within its own borders.
-Rapid economic development has also led to an increase in income and wealth inequalities at home.
+Inevitably, the breakneck speed of China’s development has added complexity to its economic relationships with the world, as well as within its own borders.
+Rapid economic growth has also led to an increase in income and wealth inequalities at home.

 This is of paramount importance to the leadership because it poses a risk to social stability.
 But China is not alone in facing the challenge of how to distribute growth more evenly.
-The rise of populism is testimony that the West also faces inequality issues.
-What’s often absent from the global narrative is that China is starting to take action to tackle these problems.
+The rise of populism is testament that the West also faces inequality issues.
+What’s absent from the global narrative is that China is starting to tackle problems of inequality.

-It is galvanising policymakers to do more to level the playing field, for instance by making essentials such as education, healthcare and housing more affordable and accessible.
-While much still needs to be done, the direction of travel under common prosperity is clear.
+Beijing is galvanising policymakers to do more to level the playing field, by making essentials such as education, healthcare and housing more affordable and accessible.
+While much still needs to be done, the direction of travel under 'common prosperity' is clear.

-Today the debate on China risks becoming polarised between extremes: always invest or never invest.
+Today the debate on China risks becoming polarised between extremes: invest in blind faith or never invest.
 A look at the beneficiaries of China’s rising wealth offers some perspective.
 On average, S&P 500 companies generate a staggering 18 per cent of their revenues from China.

 Let’s take Apple.
-The US tech firm generates over 20 per cent of its revenues from Greater China.
-It sold 240 million iPhones in China last year, nearly double the number it sold in the US.
+The US tech firm generates almost 20 per cent of its revenues from Greater China and sells millions of iPhones across mainland China each year.
 Apple is one of the most widely held stocks in America and its share price rise has enriched millions.
-It benefits from Chinese policies.
+Evidently it is a beneficiary of Chinese policies.
 So, should US investors stop buying Apple shares?

 Another example is UK-listed Unilever.
-The consumer goods multinational – which produces and sells everything from ice cream and tea to deodorant and hair products in China – accounts for more than 5 per cent of the FTSE 100 Index.
+The consumer goods multinational – which produces and sells everything from ice cream and tea to deodorant and hair products in China – accounts for 5 per cent of the FTSE 100.
 China’s rising middle class is a major contributor to its revenues.
-As a consequence, a vast number of UK pensioners who own Unilever in their savings plans are also beneficiaries of China’s policy approach.
+As a consequence, UK pensioners who own Unilever in their savings plans are also beneficiaries of China’s policy approach.
 So, should they refrain from investing?

-China is a country where companies have significant opportunities to make profits.
-It is also leading the way globally in reducing carbon intensity in its economy, and that is investable.
+China is a country where companies have significant opportunities to make money.
+It is also taking important strides to reduce carbon intensity in its economy, and that is investable.
 For global investors, exposure to Chinese equities and bonds offers valuable diversification benefits.
 But it also comes with risks, including regulation, market volatility and ESG issues.

-Today China is deeply embedded in the global economy.
+China is deeply embedded in the global economy today.
 It’s simply too large to exclude from the international financial ecosystem.
 That’s why we believe investors need to understand the context.

 Rene Buehlmann, chief executive officer, Asia-Pacific, abrdn